AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 sudo apt-get update
 sudo apt-get install build-essential python-dev-is-python2 git
 ```
-Then the library of sensors can be loaded:
+Now the library for the sensors can be loaded.
+Here a prefabricated library from Adafruit, which supports different sensors, is used:
 ```sh
 sudo pip3 install adafruit-circuitpython-dht sudo apt-get install libgpiod2